 Urethritis.
-Urethritis symptoms and main characteristic signs Urethritis causes symptoms treatment
+Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

-Symptoms of inflammation of the urethra can resemble other diseases of the genitourinary system.
-But the treatment of various pathologies is significantly different from each other.
-Therefore, it is very important to correctly determine the existing disease (this is urethritis or something else).
-This is helped by laboratory and instrumental diagnostics of urethritis.
-What methods are the most informative, how to prepare for them to obtain an accurate result, and how are they carried out?
+Symptoms of inflammation of the urethra may resemble other diseases genitourinary system.
+But the treatment various pathologies significantly different from each other.
+Therefore, it is very important to correctly identify the existing disease (urethritis or something else).
+Laboratory and instrumental diagnosis of urethritis helps with this.
+Which methods are the most informative, how to prepare for them to obtain an accurate result, and how are they carried out?
 Let's talk about this in more detail.

-Laboratory methods help determine urethritis.
+Help determine urethritis laboratory methods.
 They occupy the main place in the diagnosis of this pathology.
 The main methods that are used to identify urethritis are as follows:

-• Bacteriological - sowing the material on special media and studying the appearance of the grown colonies.
+• Bacteriological - inoculation of material on special media and study appearance grown colonies.

-• Serological - determination of antibodies (immunoglobulins of different classes) to the most common and probable causative agents of urethritis.
+• Serological - determination of antibodies (immunoglobulins of different classes) to the most common and probable pathogens of urethritis.
 Immunoglobulins can be systemic (class G and M) and local (class A, they are synthesized locally in the mucous membrane).

-• General clinical - a study of urine and blood using standard methods to assess the presence and degree of the inflammatory process.
-These tests are prescribed for almost every person who seeks medical help.
+• General clinical examination - urine and blood examination standard methods to assess the presence and extent inflammatory process.
+These tests are prescribed to almost every person who seeks medical help.

-To establish the correct diagnosis of urethritis (in the presence of suspicious clinical signs or inflammatory changes in the general clinical analysis of urine), it is necessary first of all to examine the discharge from the urethra.
-But some factors can distort the reliability of this analysis, so doctors adhere to certain rules when taking material.
+To establish the correct diagnosis of urethritis (if there are suspicious clinical signs or inflammatory changes in a general clinical urine test), it is necessary to first examine the discharge from the urethra.
+But some factors can distort the reliability of this analysis, so doctors adhere to certain rules when collecting material.

-How to prepare for a urethral test and how is it done
+How to prepare for urethral analysis and how it is performed

-The rules for obtaining discharge from the urethra differ between women and men.
+The rules for obtaining discharge from the urethra differ for women and men.

 • collection of material no earlier than 1 hour after urination;